-Maternity leave and pay: teachersGet to grips with the rules on maternity pay and leave with our downloadable summary.
-Adapt our 2 template letters, one for employees giving notice of maternity leave to their employer and the other for employers confirming maternity pay and leave details to an employee.
+Maternity leave and pay: teachersDownload our summary of the rules about maternity pay and leave, and adapt our 2 template letters, one for employees giving notice of maternity leave to their employer and the other for employers confirming maternity pay and leave details to an employee.

-Part-time staff: attending INSET days and meetingsKnow whether you can make a part-time staff member attend meetings, including parent evenings, and training events, such as INSET days.
+Part-time staff: attending INSET days and meetingsUnderstand the guidance around a part-time staff member attending meetings, including parent evenings, and training events such as INSET days.
 See the rules for teachers and support staff, and whether you should pro-rata attendance.

 SENCOs: teaching commitmentsDo SENCOs have to teach classes?
 To answer this question we refer to the SEND Code of Practice and advice from nasen.

 Staff meetings: schedules and agendasYou're not required to have a meeting schedule or agendas.
 However, it is good practice, and this article points to help with creating these documents and provides guidance on how frequently meetings can be held.

 Management timeYou must give teachers with leadership responsibilities, such as subject leaders, a 'reasonable' amount of non-contact time.
 Find out the rules here, and see advice on how much time to give.

 Planning, preparation and assessment (PPA) timeFind essential information on planning, preparation and assessment (PPA) time in just one page.
 You can also download a copy of this QuickRead as a ready-made resource to share with colleagues.